Kometa-Team/Kometa/docs/home/guides/scheduling.md

   -v /path/to/config:/config:rw \
   meisnate12/plex-meta-manager
 ```
+Change `/path/to/config` to reflect where you've installed Plex Meta Manager.

 TZ=<TIMEZONE>
 <TIMEZONE> is replaced with your local timezone, or the timezone your device is in that is running Plex Meta Manager.
 For a list of available timezones, please see [Timezones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
 You want to replace <TIMEZONE> with the TZ Database Name.